yuchdev/Articles/articles/tewtqg/tewtqg-06-mobile-platforms.md

 The most universal options probably would be the following:

 ##### [LineageOS](https://lineageos.org/)
-the most successful over time ROM, forked in 2016 from discontinued CyanogenMod, and offering regular releases since then.
-LineageOS is a free and open-source Android alternative, supporting over 100 smartphones and tablets, highly customizable, secure and private.
+Lineage is the most successful over time Android-based ROM, forked in 2016 from discontinued CyanogenMod, and offering regular releases since then.
+LineageOS is a free and open-source stock Android alternative, supporting over 100 smartphones and tablets, highly customizable, secure and private.
 The development team highly relies on the user's feedback, implementing the most wanted features.
 As a result, LineageOS has a number of unique features, unavailable on Android or available through 3rd party applications, like customizable Themes, pin scramble, removing call log entries, and of course, root console.
 You can enjoy a huge choice of applications from open-source applications markets, like F-Droid, or proprietary, like Samsung Galaxy Store.
 You can even install Google Play and most of the applications would be 100% compatible.
 However, installing Google applications, consider privacy, for example, prefer andOTP instead of Google Authenticator and Newpipe open-source YouTube client instead of proprietary analog.
 You also have the option of manual downloading of apk-files you used on your Android smartphone.

 ![LineageOS](https://raw.githubusercontent.com/yuchdev/Blog/master/images/tewtqg/mobile/lineageos.png)